manickam-vcollab/VCollabDocumentsRST/README.md

 ```

- It will create build folder along with sub folder which is called "htmlhelp" it has .hhp file
+ It will create build folder along with sub folder which is called **htmlhelp** it has .hhp file
  you can use the .hhp file in "Html Help Workshop" to generate chm file.
 > Note: whenever you are going to build html or chml using this we need to update videos file path in this rst files.(because document live site has different path for videos)